Custom Knee Braces and Rehab are the Best non-Surgical Options to Fight Knee Instability

 I tried not to let my injury slow me down but over the course of the next twenty-plus years, I had a number of knee operations including a few arthroscopic surgeries to remove more damaged meniscus and cartilage, as well as 2 more unsuccessful ACL reconstructions using tendon hamstring tendon from my left leg and then right leg.
 And most recently my surgeon performed an opening wedge high tibial osteotomy, where my tibia plateau was cut in half and a wedge-shaped disc from my pelvic bone was inserted into the tibia plateau to realign the knee and allow me to carry more weight on the healthiest part of my knee.

-Custom Fitted Knee Braces Help to Maintain an Active Lifestyle
+Custom Fitted ACL Knee Braces Help you to Maintain an Active Lifestyle

 Knee Brace Migration & Skin Trauma